rts-cmk-wu07/wu07-terminsprove-OtakuBoy420/README.md

 - User can rate a class from 1-5
 - The app should look exactly like the design given
 - Animated routes
+- Triangle icon in header filter by rating

 <br>